-Introducing new market offerings, New product options,
+Introducing new market offerings,

+New product options,

-Challenges in new-product development, Organizational arrangements,
+Challenges in new-product development,

+Organizational arrangements,

-Managing the development process and Tapping into global markets
+Managing the development process and

+Tapping into global markets

-COMPUTER APPLICATION TECHNOLOGY (EDUCATION) I (CAPT 101)
+COMPUTER APPLICATIONS TECHNOLOGY (EDUCATION) I (CAPT 101)

-1. Open and close one or more documents
+I. Open and close one or more documents

-Create a new document with or without using a template

-Save a document under a different name or in a different location or as a different type.
-Use the help function and on-line help

-Change view types Enter and edit data

-Select data using a keyboard and/or a mouse

-Copy, move and delete selected information using copy and paste tools and methods.
-Apply the basic font styles of bold, italics and underlining Change the font type, colour, size and effects (including subscript and superscript).
-Align to left, right and Centre.

-Find and replace

-Use a spell and grammar check

-Copy information or objects between applications (including OLE techniques) Input data from different formats

-Use the undo and re-do functions

-Change document orientation (portrait and landscape), margins and paper size Add headers and footers including page numbers, date, path and file name

-Proofread in terms of layout, presentation and accuracy

-Preview a selection to print

-Choose print output options such as range of pages, number of copies, odd or even pages, print quality and any other applicable printer options Insert and manipulate objects in an application including clip a charts Use templates and wizards Use the drawing tools Import / Export data
+Create a new document with or without using a template Save a document under a different name or in a different location or as a different type Use the help function and on-line help Change view types Enter and edit data Select data using a keyboard and/or a mouse CODV. move and delete selected information using CODV and paste tools and methods Apply the basic font styles of bold, italics and underlining Change the font type, colour, size, and effects (including subscript and superscript) Align to left, right and centre Find and replace Use a spell and grammar check Copy information or objects between applications (including OLE techniques) Input data from different formats Use the undo and re-do functions Change document orientation (portrait and landscape), margins and paper size Add headers and footers including page numbers, date, path and file name Proofread in terms of layout, presentation and accuracy Preview a selection to print Choose print output options such as range of pages, number of copies, odd or even pages, print quality and any other applicable printer options Using templates and wizards Using the drawing tools Importing / Exporting data

-2 Specific word processing skills and organization Use a word processing programme to an advanced level to manipulate text and graphics Input data using various input devices, methods and procedures Enter, edit and format text and graphics Create visual and printed matter Design and layout documents
+2 Specific word processing skills

+Use a word processing programme to an advanced level to manipulate text and graphics Input data using various input devices, methods and procedures Enter, edit and format text and graphics

+Enter, edit and format text and graphi

+Create visual and printed matter.

+Design and layout documents

-Use and manipulate columns Apply and copy styles and formats Insert special characters or symbols Use automatic hyphenation Show non-printing characters
+Use and manipulate columns

+Apply and copy styles and formats

+Insert special characters or symbols

+Use automatic hyphenation

+Show non-printing characters

-Insert, remove and manipulate line breaks, page breaks and section breaks Indent paragraphs (left, right, first line, hanging)
+Insert, remove and manipulate line breaks, page breaks and section break

+Indent paragraphs (left, right, first line, hanging)

-Apply spacing within and between lines and paragraphs Use tabs (left, Centre, right, decimal, leader, bar)
+Apply spacing within and between lines and paragraphs

+Use tabs (left, centre, right, decimal, leader, bar)

-Use bullets and styles of bullets in a multilevel list Add borders and shading
+Use bullets and styles of bullets in a multilevel list

+Add borders and shading

-Create, manipulate and format a table with cells, rows and columns Use table properties
+Create, manipulate and format a table with cells, rows and columns

+Use table properties